baldomerocho/gh-gist-color/README.md

 But we can change the layout of the code to display as in our code editors.

 == Installation ==
-Upload the Gist Theme WP plugin to your blog, activate it and you\'re done.
+Upload the GH Gist Color plugin to your blog, activate it and you\'re done.

 == Frequently Asked Questions ==
 is official Github?